 - Day-to-day funding, managed by monitoring future cash flows to ensure that requirements can be met.
-This includes replenishment of funds as they mature or are borrowed by customers - Maintaining a portfolio of highly marketable assets that can easily be liquidated (repaid or sold) as protection against any unforeseen interruption to cash flow - Monitoring balance sheet liquidity ratios against internal and regulatory requirements - Managing the concentration and profile of debt maturities.
+This includes replenishment of funds as they mature or are borrowed by customers.

+- Maintaining a portfolio of highly marketable assets that can be liquidated easily (repaid or sold) as protection against any unforeseen interruption to cash flow.

+- Monitoring balance sheet liquidity ratios against internal and regulatory requirements. - Managing the concentration and profile of funding.